 |Canonical order||the unique non-ambiguous order defined by the formal grammar|

-One of the keyword values listed below.
+box-lines property is specified as one of the keyword values listed below.

 - Box elements lay out in a single row or column.